-Keep up to date with the latest fruit nutrition and fertigation information with this advice from Yara's fruit specialist.
+Keep up to date with the latest fruit nutrition and fertigation information with this advice from Yara's fruit and horticulture specialist Giz Gaskin.

 The fruit grower must consider a system in balance, if he or she is to understand where all the nutrients are going.
 We will look at the full system of testing and explain at each point why it is necessary to check and what kind of problems can be experienced at each stage.

 Water is often very varied from location to location.
 There are three main sources of water, and a fourth which is rarely used on mass.
 In order of most used: bore holes, rivers & streams, mains water and rain water.
 Rain water does supply water to rivers and indirectly mains and bore holes, however if collected it can be considered a fourth source.